 Wednesdays 1:30PM-4:30PM or 6:30PM-9:30PM or 9:30PM-12:30AM

+General Assembly is accepting applications only from Canada, the United States, the United Kingdom, France, and Australia.
 Balance business viability, technical feasibility, and customer desire to lead products and features toward long-term success.
 Learn from a seasoned expert.
-Formalize your product management (PM) skill set to succeed across both startup and enterprise product organizations.
-Gain the confidence … Continue reading →
+Formalize your … Continue reading →

 Agile project management is gaining momentum and increased importance every day.
 Organizations across all sectors, are facing continuous change, and Agile project management presents a way to manage projects and deliver value quickly when uncertainties exist.
 This certificate will equip … Continue reading →